lorenz10/linux-terminal/README.md

     `rm /path/to/file1` removes file1.

     `rm -r /path/to/directory` removes directory and all its content (-r is used to consider recursively the content).

+    `rm -rf /path/to/directory/*` removes all the content of the specified directory, but not the directory itself.

 - **tree**